crukci-bioinformatics/nf-alignment/README.md

 #### Additional Configuration

 The first flags that one can change are the controls for PCR duplicate marking, sample merging and coverage file creation.
-These can be added to `alignment.config` thus (between the curly brackets):
+These can be added to `nextflow.config` thus (between the curly brackets):

 ```